slapxxi/slavapavlutin.github.io/_drafts/vocabulary-2.md

 - faculty, power; _She retained her mental faculties until the day she died._
 - spur; _He dug his spurs into the horse's sides._
-- affliction, suffering
+- affliction, suffering;
-- ailment, illness
+- ailment, illness;
-- foe
+- foe, enemy;

 - stupendous, amazing; _He demonstrated a stupendous display of technique._
 - scarce, in short supply; _Raw materials became scarce recently._
-- elaborate, complicated
+- elaborate, complicated;

 ---

-- conundrum
+- conundrum, problem; _The role of clouds is one of the big conundrums of climatology._
-- descend
+- descend, go down; _The plane started descending._
--
+- confine, restrict;